LiLab-CIBR/Social_Seq/docs/安装示例流程代码/bug_fix.en.md

 ## Patch:  Linux Host Docker (If need)
 Why patch: This docker image is build in Windows host, somehow, have problems in linux host.

-If you server is Linux.
+If you server is Linux, please run it in docker container.

 ```
-$ nvidia-smi  #should see the GPUs, errors `not found libnvidia-ml.so.1` should patch.
+nvidia-smi  #should see the GPUs, errors `not found libnvidia-ml.so.1` should patch.
 ```

 So that you can enter the Docker container, and try this patch.